atapin/nyscraper/README.md

 # nyscraper

+This projects is a playground for Sangria GraphQL, Cats and Tagless Final.
+Crawler parses the headlines from nytimes.com and pushes them to the backend via graphql mutation.
+The API app exposes the parsed headlines with a graphql endpoint.

+## Run it

 1. Make sure your port 5432 is not in use or change ports mapping in the docker-compose file
 1. Run docker-compose with:
     ```bash